 Dietary supplements are not regulated like medicines in the United States – they do not have to be proven effective (or even safe) before being sold, although there are limits on what they’re allowed to claim they can do.
 If you are thinking about taking any type of nutritional supplement, talk to your health care team.
 They can help you decide which ones you can use safely while avoiding those that could be harmful.

-Men who’ve had prostate cancer can still get other cancers.
-In fact, prostate cancer survivors are at higher risk for getting some other types of cancer.
-See Second Cancers After Prostate Cancer to learn more.
+Men who’ve had prostate cancer can still get other cancers (known as second cancers).
+In fact, prostate cancer survivors are at higher risk for getting some other types of cancer, including:

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 National Cancer Institute.
 Physician Data Query (PDQ).
 Prostate Cancer Treatment – Health Professional Version.
-2019.
-Accessed at https://www.cancer.gov/types/prostate/hp/prostate-treatment-pdq.
-On April 9, 2019.
+2023.
+Accessed at https://www.cancer.gov/types/prostate/hp/prostate-treatment-pdq on August 14, 2023.

 Rock CL, Thomson C, Gansler T, et al. American Cancer Society